-POSITI From on Thru COUNT REQUIRED (R)/ Optional (O) FIELD NAME DATA TYPE AVAILABLE VALUES AND Format details DATA DEFINITION AND ADDITIONAL INFORMATION 101 102 2 R Pay Type Numeric 01: Regular activity 02: Lump sum payments of unused, accrued compensatory time 04: Grievance pay 05: Lump sum payments that have a retroactive earnings period 06: Omitted Deduc- tion from earnings of member Established pay types determine how to allocate reported salaries and award service credit to members.
-O1 is used to report that a member earned salary for regular activity (includes overtime and paid days off) during the current pay period.
+POSITI From COUNT REQUIRED (R)/ OPTIONAL (O) FIELD NAME DATA TYPE AVAILABLE VALUES AND FORMAT DETAILS DATA DEFINITION AND ADDITIONAL INFORMATION 101 102 2 R Pay Type Numeric O1: Regular activity O2: Lump sum payments of unused, accrued compensatory time O4: Grievance pay O5: Lump sum payments that have a retroactive earnings period O6: Omitted Deduction from earnings of member Established pay types determine how to allocate reported salaries and award service credit to members.
+Of is used to report that a member earned salary for regular activity (includes overtime and paid days off) during the current pay period.
 Determine the contribution amounts due on regular pay using the plan rate in effect on the date the pay is paid.
-O2 is used to report lump-sum payments of unused, accrued compensatory time, holiday time, etc., which meet PERA's definition of salary and cover a retroactive earnings period.
-Determine the contribution amounts due on pay coded as 02, using the contribution rate in effect on the date the amounts are paid even if the total compensation period falls into more than one contribution rate period.
+Oz is used to report lump-sum payments of unused, accrued compensatory time, holiday time, etc., which meet PERA's definition of salary and cover a retroactive earnings period.
+Determine the contribution amounts due on pay coded as Oz, using the contribution rate in effect on the date the amounts are paid even if the total compensation period falls into more than one contribution rate period.
 O4 is used to report lump-sum grievance pay that represents lost wages awarded under court order, wrongful discharge settlements, or other types of settlement agreements.
-The coverage period muts be the dates in which no salary had been reported for the member.
+The coverage period must be the dates in which no salary had been reported for the member.
 When determining the contribution amounts due on grievance pay, always use the contribution rate in effect on the date the salary was earned.
-PERA's definition of salary.
+PERA staff must validate that all grievance pay meets the legal definition of salary by reviewing a copy of the applicable written agreement.
+Use Code 05 to report retroactive amounts that meet PERA's definition of salary.
 Examples include pay increases awarded through union negotiations that cover past pay periods, annual payments for longevity pay, and certain types of performance bonus pay.
 For pay classified under this code, report the coverage dates the pay was earned.
 It is preferred that you use a separate transaction line to identify each earning period to which the pay is to be applied by PERA.
 Alternatively, at a minimum, identify the overall period to which the full payment applies.
-For example use 01/01/XX 12/31/XX) to indicate pay earned over a calendar year.
-When determining the contribution rate in effect on the date the retroactive pay is paid even if the earnings period falls into more than one contribution stup erroid.
-Code O6 is for omitted deductions covering a period earnings period falls into more tha
+For example use 01/01/XX -12/31/XX) to indicate pay earned over a calendar year.
+When determining the contribution rate in effect on the date the retroactive pay is paid even if the ea